 May 3, 2013 at 8:15 pm (Clements Family, Knight Family, Uncategorized)

-Tags: Anne Donald Clements, Beaver Dam Creek, Buffalo Swamp, Elizabeth Knight, Elizabeth Patten, Isben Giddens, James Patten, John Tucker, Jonathan Knight, Josiah Sirmans, Matthew Albritton, Old Post Road, Ray City GA, Rays Mill Georgia, Samuel Knight, Sarah Knight, Tuckersville GA, Waynesville GA, William A. Knight, William Anderson Knight, William Clements
+Tags: Aaron Knight, Anne Donald Clements, Beaver Dam Creek, Big Billie Knight, Buffalo Swamp, Elizabeth Knight, Elizabeth Patten, Fleming Bates, Isben Giddens, James Patten, John Knight, John Tucker, Jonathan Knight, Josiah Sirmans, Kezia Knight, Levi J. Knight, Matthew Albritton, Ochlocknee Primitive Baptist Association, Old Post Road, Ray City GA, Rays Mill Georgia, Samuel Knight, Sarah Cone Knight, Sarah Knight, Suwannee Primitive Baptist Association, Thomas Knight, Tuckersville GA, Union Church, Waynesville GA, William A. Knight, William Anderson Knight, William Clements, William Cone Knight

 In the winter of 1824-25 a group of Revolutionary War “Baby Boomers” came west from Wayne County, Georgia to settle in what was then Irwin County, near the area that would one day become known as Ray City, Georgia.
 They were politically connected and probably had full knowledge that the huge area of Irwin county, occupying the central third of the southern Georgia, was about to be divided into smaller counties.